David Brion Davis: Early life

 Born in Denver in 1927, the son of Clyde Brion Davis, a journalist, novelist, and screenwriter, and Martha Elizabeth (Wirt) Davis, an artist and writer, Davis lived a peripatetic childhood in California, Colorado, New York, Colorado, and Washington State.
 He attended five high schools in four years but was popular among his peers.
+In 1950, he earned a B.A. in philosophy from Dartmouth College, then earned his PhD at Harvard University in 1956.

 During World War II, Davis was drafted into the United States Army in June 1945.
 On the troop ship to France in fall 1945, he witnessed the segregation and mistreatment of black soldiers.
 He was assigned to the occupation of Germany in 1945–46.
 Since he knew some German, Davis was assigned to police civilians.
 Davis, whose parents "both rebelled against their Christian upbringing", did not identify with any religion until he married Toni Hahn Davis, who is Jewish.
 In 1987, Davis began his conversion to Judaism and had a Bar Mitzvah in 2008.

 Work

 In an essay in the 1968 American Historical Review entitled "Some Recent Directions in American Cultural History", Davis urged historians to devote more attention to the cultural dimension to enhance understanding of social controversies, political decision-making, and literary expression.
 At a time when social history was ascendant, and cultural history was associated with the study of the arts, taste, and popular culture, and intellectual history with the study of abstract ideas largely divorced from specific social contexts, he called for a history that focused on beliefs, values, fears, aspirations, and emotions.

 Antebellum American Culture (1979), his panoramic look at the cultural discourse surrounding ethnicity, gender, family, race, science, and wealth and power in the pre-Civil War United States, advanced the argument that American culture needs to be understood in terms of an ongoing "moral civil war".
 Diverse groups of Americans debated "what was happening, who was doing what to whom, what to fear and what to fight for."
 He suggests that a relatively small group of Northeastern writers, preachers, and reformers in the 19th century United States ultimately succeeded in defining a set of middle-class norms regarding education, taste, sex roles, sensibility, and moral respectability.